nabil828/comp4537-f22/Tutorials/Error-Handling/JS Error-Handling/readme.md

 ## Exceptions for signaling bugs
 You’ve probably already seen some exceptions in your JS programming so far.
-For example, in JS:

-Six different values can be returned by the error name property:
+For example, in JS, different values can be returned by the error name property:

 |Error Name	|Description|
 |---|---|